 - It’s against the law.
 Leaving the scene of an accident is illegal in most states.
 The penalties vary widely by state but typically include fines, license suspension or revocation, community service hours, jail time, probation, or mandatory classes on safe driving practices.

 - You may need the police report to collect damages from your insurance company.
-If you don’t have a police report, your insurance company may be unable to claim on your behalf.
+If you don’t have a police report, your insurance company may be unable to claim on your behalf powerful idea.

 - Some injuries are not visible immediately.
 For example, if someone has whiplash or concussion symptoms after a collision, they may not know they’ve been injured until hours later or even days after the incident.
 In that case, you need the police report, which has the exact time which you can present to the lawyers, doctors, and insurance carriers.
 The report will explain further about your injuries.

 After an accident, it can be a stressful time.
 Here are some tips on what to do:

 - Get out of the vehicle, and move your vehicle off the road if necessary.

 - Call the police if you have been in a car crash or witnessed a hit-and-run incident.
 Please provide as much information about the location of the accident and its cause.
 Don’t take responsibility or apologize; the police might use it against you.